senapati484/flowa/README.md

 40
 ```

-### Language Insights & Tooling
+### Language insights & tooling

-Flowa ships with exploratory commands so you can treat your scripts as living pipelines:
+Flowa ships with exploratory commands so you can treat your scripts as living
+pipelines:

 ```bash
 # Print version + build metadata